 This event resulted in 135,000 dead or missing and rendered an estimated 800,000 people homeless.
 Additionally, large areas of the country experienced huge infrastructure, housing and agricultural damage which will take years to repair.
 By any account, this was a catastrophic disaster.

 In November 2008, we completed our first shipment … a 20 foot container of 8,000 books donated by the University of Washington and Half Price Books were distributed to 60 libraries in Myanmar in January 2009.
 Drs.
 Thant Thaw Kaung and May Moe Nwe, directors of MBAPF, managed the sorting and distribution of books to libraries where they were most needed.
 Since then Thrift Books donated a million books and American President Lines donated shipping for one third of them, demonstrating our corporate support and our capacity to manage efficient logistics from book sourcing all the way into Myanmar’s community libraries.
+We have shipped 850,000 books in 17 40 foot containers, and will complete our million book goal in December, 2014

 The more ambitious phase of this project involves rebuilding & furnishing libraries destroyed by the Nargis cyclone, providing books & laptops, and help train community librarians to access world knowledge.
 Business owners in towns and cities often have access; training programs exist in most cities at small cost.
 In addition to Myanmar Book Aid and Preservation Foundation and Ashin Dhammapiya’s NGO, our project is assisted by local businesses and monasteries.